istio/ztunnel/README.md

 to an old version of BoringSSL that was tested with `Clang 7.0.1`.

 Installing `Clang 7.0.1` on modern environments is at best difficult.
-For `linux` `x86_64`, we work around this problem by shipping the pre-built binaries under`boringssl-fips/linux_x86_64`.
+For `linux` `x86_64`, we work around this problem by shipping the pre-built binaries under `vendor/boringssl-fips/linux_x86_64`.
 We then tell the BoringSSL libraries to use this path by setting the `BORING_BSSL_PATH` environment variable in `.cargo/config.toml`.

 For non-linux/x86_64 platforms, you can disable FIPS by doing the following: